DESTINATIONS

 KISO VALLEY & NAKASENDO

-Kiso Valley is a relatively spread-out area along the Kiso River with its attractions sometimes quite far apart.
+The Kiso Valley is a relatively spread-out area along the Kiso River with its attractions sometimes quite far apart.
 For that reason, it is quite helpful to consider the region as the central Kiso Valley and southern Kiso Valley when planning your visit and how to get there.
 On this page you will find the following information:

-Where is the Kiso Valley & Nakasendo?
+Where is The Kiso Valley & Nakasendo?

 Important Information When Visiting From Tokyo

-The central area includes Kiso-Fukushima – the central gateway town and our recommendation at the most convenient place to stay – along with attractions including Narai-juku, Ontake Ropeway, the Ontake Kodo pilgrimage trails, Akasawa Natural Recreational Forest including the Otaki Forest Railway and Nezame-no-Toko Gorge.
-The southern area includes Tsumago-juku, Magome-juku, Atera Gorge, Kakizore Gorge and the more southern gateway town of Nakatsugawa.
+The central area includes Kiso-Fukushima, the central gateway town, along with attractions including Narai-juku, Ontake Ropeway, the Ontake Kodo pilgrimage trails, Akasawa Natural Recreational Forest including the Otaki Forest Railway and Nezame-no-Toko Gorge.
+This region is easily accessible from Nagano City.

 Tsumago-Post-Town-Honjin-kiso-vallye-nakasendo